cdemetriadis/RiCino-Lap-Counter/README.md

 ![Transponder Schematic](Transponder/Transponder.png)

+## Requirements ##
+The RiCino Lap Counter is compatible with the Latest ZRound Suite (v1.15 and up).
+Download it at the official [Zround Website](http://www.zround.com/e107_plugins/download/download.php?action=list&id=5).

 ##### Transponder HEX Code Generator #####
 When you programme your own transponders, it goes without saying that you should create each transponder to emit a unique code.
 Doing this on a local scale is easy.
 But we've built a tool to generate, catalogue and register every unique code used for RiCino Lap Counter.
 This way, no two transponders will ever be the same, no matter where you are in the world.